NeuralNetworkVerification/Marabou/README.md

 ```
 build/Marabou resources/nnet/acasxu/ACASXU_experimental_v2a_2_7.nnet resources/properties/acas_property_3.txt --snc --initial-divides=4 --initial-timeout=5 --num-online-divides=4 --timeout-factor=1.5 --num-workers=4
 ```

+[A guide to Split and Conquer][resources/SplitAndConquerGuide.ipynb] is available as a Jupyter Notebook.

 ### Use LP Relaxation
 Marabou has an option to use LP relaxation for bound tightening.